 Share purchases provide the advantage for the acquiror of having access to a company already structured and operating, only requiring a registration of the transfer of the equity.
 On the other hand, a thorough due diligence is required for the identification and analysis of the assets, liabilities and contingencies of the target.
-From the point of view of the seller, this type of deals provide certainty as to the taxes applicable to the sale.
+From the point of view of the seller, these types of deals provide certainty as to the taxes applicable to the sale.

 An asset purchase is usually more complex as it requires transferring different types of assets, which have different tax treatment, and which assignment may require third parties' consent.
-Moreover, due to successor liability, no significant advantages are gained from a strictly legal point of view.
-A special procedure for the transfer of ongoing concerns allows the limiting of a successor's liability regarding commercial debts and federal taxes (if certain filings are made), but not with regards to labour claims or social security taxes.
+Moreover, because of successor liability, no significant advantages are gained from a strictly legal point of view.
+A special procedure for the transfer of ongoing concerns allows the limiting of a successor's liability regarding commercial debts and federal taxes (if certain filings are made), but not with regard to labour claims or social security taxes.
 This limited protection, together with the fact that this process is burdensome, usually leads to parties opting for implementing a transfer of assets without following it.

 iii Acquisition agreement terms